 Be prepared to help staff troubleshoot if necessary.
 We've created a simple Troubleshooting Checklist that lists steps to try.
 It links to other articles and to the glossary for further details.
 Remember, you can always Report a bug or reach out to us at email@example.com as well!

-Check out the Getting Started: Remote Work articles for all the ins and outs of how Gather works for business and how to set up and manage your virtual office.
+Check out the Onboarding: Remote Work articles for all the ins and outs of how Gather works for business and how to set up and manage your virtual office.
 We've put together the following articles that should help you and your team thrive in Gather: